Cipriano Damiano

-Cipriano Damiano González (Comares, 22 September 1916 – Sabadell, 17 April 1986) was a prominent leader in Spanish anarcho-syndicalism, an outstanding fighter in the resistance against Franco's dictatorship and a noted editor of political publications.
+Cipriano Damiano González (22 September 1916 – 17 April 1986) was a Spanish resistance fighter.
+He was leader in Spanish anarcho-syndicalism, a resistance fighter against Franco's dictatorship and an editor of political publications.

 His father Federico Damiano y Silva, team foreman of Public Works, was based in a small town (Comares) where he met Cipriano's mother, Consuelo González Fernández.
-But his father died in 1922 of stomach cancer and she was forced to move to the province's capital (Málaga) due to the difficult economic situation in which the family was left.
+But his father died in 1922 of stomach cancer and she was forced to move to the province's capital of Málaga due to the difficult economic situation in which the family was left.
 In that city Cipriano was interned with his elder brother in the Casa de la Misericordia, a shelter for homeless kids.
 He began working when still a child selling candy and newspapers in the street, as a shoemaker's apprentice or as a clerk in public works, so all his training was as a worker and self-taught through reading.